backdrop-contrib/slick/docs/README.md

 4. [Blazy](http://dgo.to/slick_extras), to reduce DRY stuffs, and as a bonus, advanced lazyloading such as delay lazyloading for below-fold sliders, iframe, (fullscreen) CSS background lazyloading, breakpoint dependent multi-serving images, lazyload ahead for smoother UX.
-Be sure to check out Blazy installation guides!
+   Check out Blazy installation guides!

 ## INSTALLATION